Eligibility and effective dates

 The ACA mandates that applicable large employers offer health insurance for full-time employees and their dependent children up to age 26.
 An applicable large employer is a business that employed at least 50 full-time or full-time equivalent employees on business days during the preceding calendar year.

 Individuals must have health care coverage that meets the ACA’s minimum value and affordability requirements for each month of the year, or the employer will face a tax penalty.

-Health care coverage for employees of applicable large employers in 2020 must meet these requirements:
+Health care coverage for employees of applicable large employers must meet these requirements: